MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 In the case of the SVCB RR, an origin is translated into the RRName in the following manner:

-1. If the scheme is "https" and the port is 443, then the RRName is equal to the origin host name.
+1. If the scheme is "https" with port 443, or the scheme is "http" and the port is 80, then the RRName is equal to the origin host name.
    Otherwise the RRName is represented by prefixing the port and scheme with "_", then concatenating them with the host name, resulting in a domain name like "_8443._https.www.example.com.".

 2. When a prior CNAME or SVCB record has aliased to